lxnt/rendumper/README.rst

 It is all hardcoded into load_platform()'s callers.

 Default shader source path shall be ``data/shaders`` for fortress mode, and ``something else`` for tests mode.
 Shaders are embedded anyway, so this is optional.
+They get searched for there before using embedded versions though.

 Renderer name shall be accepted from the command line or from an environment variable ``DF_PRINTMODE``.
 Platform name is inferred from the renderer name in the loader.